 - Consultations for medical conditions for patients under sub-specialty care (such as an orthopedic surgery patient).

 - Hospitalist services are provided to patients 18 years of age or older.

 If your primary care physician utilizes Hospitalist services for your inpatient admission, you can be confident that your primary care physician will be informed of the details of your stay – from admission through discharge.
 It is the goal of the Hospitalist Program to get patients healthy and back to their own doctors for follow-up care, as quickly as possible.

 If you have any questions, please contact MGH&FC at (360) 426-1611 (from Allyn (360) 275-8614).

-What if I do not have a regular physician?
+What if I don't have a regular primary care physician?